Working capital: an essential guide for small business

 To use a textbook definition – working capital is a cash balance, positive or negative, showing the difference between current assets and current liabilities.

-But the main takeaway for now is that keeping an eye on working capital tells you a lot about how efficiently you’re running your business.
+But the main takeaway, for now, is that changes in working capital tell you a lot about how efficiently you’re running your business

-You’ll sometimes see the term net working capital instead of working capital.
+You’ll sometimes see the term net working capital instead.

 That’s because the amount is net of liabilities – it’s cash coming in or on the books minus debts and payments coming due.

 Gross working capital is the total of all current assets before you subtract current liabilities.
 But as the gross figure isn’t all that useful, it’s rarely used.

 Hence, when talking about net working capital, ‘net’ is usually dropped.